build-trust/ockam-meetings/README.md

 ### Attendance

 Meetings will be announced in advance via PR on this repository.
-The announcement will include meeting details, such as the zoom.us meeting URL, date/time, etc. It will also include the agenda for the meeting, which can be extended by opening a PR with the topic you wish to have put on the agenda.
+The announcement will include meeting details, such as the Zoom meeting URL, date/time, etc. It will also include the agenda for the meeting, which can be extended by opening a PR with the topic you wish to have put on the agenda.

-You may send an email to [Matthew Gregory](matt@ockam.io) to request a calendar invite for meetings, which will include all of the same details as the announcement in this repo.
+Meetings recur on the last Wednesday of every month at 1pm Pacific Local Time.

 ### Meetings